 This esteemed group will articulate pragmatic and practical measures for policy makers around the world that will enhance diversity, protect free speech and promote civic engagement as technology continues to play an increasingly ubiquitous role in our societies and democratic institutions.

-Eileen Donahoe is a distinguished fellow at the Centre for International Governance Innovation where she focuses on Internet governance, global digital policy, international human rights and cybersecurity.
-Previously, she served as the first US Ambassador to the United Nations Human Rights Council in Geneva.
+Eileen Donahoe is a distinguished fellow at CIGI, where she focuses on Internet governance, global digital policy, international human rights and cybersecurity.